-How have the indicators for adverse impacts on sustainability factors been taken into account?
-The Investment Manager takes into account the indicators for adverse impacts on
+- How have the indicators for adverse impacts on sustainability factors been taken into account?

 The Investment Manager takes into account the indicators for adverse impacts on sustainability factors in all of the Investment Manager's investment decisions on an ongoing basis.
 The Fund will only invests in companies that have gone through the Management Company's own sustainability analysis.
 The Fund's viable investments are made in companies whose products and services contribute to achieving a positive impact and a more sustainable development.